vic/pond/README.md

 If you noticed in our last example, calling the `reduce` pond will always return another function (except when called with `:halt`).
-That's why we can pipe every function using `Pond.Next`.
+That's why we could pipe every function using `Pond.Next`.

-However other ponds can also return a current value, like our previous `growing` example.
+However other functions can also return a current value, like our previous `growing` example, that will return tuples like `{value, next_fun}`.

-For *pond*s that follow the convention of returning a tuple like `{value, next_fun}`, we can use the module `Pond.Acc` in adition to `Pond.Next` to build pipes.
+The `Pond.Acc.into/2` function creates a tuple `{acc_pond, next_pond}`, and these tuples implement the `Pond.Applicative` protocol.
+Pond Applicatives are able to be piped naturally using `Pond.Next` functions.

 For example, let's pipe only two calls to our `growing` generator and accumulate its values into a list.